camoverride/pi_video_segmentation/README.md

 ## Install

+- Must use old version of Raspbian (Bullseye or Buster)
+- Must use Python 3.8
+- Must have good power source

 - `python -m venv --system-site-packages .venv` (for pi Camera)
 - `source .venv/bin/activate`
 - `python stream_masks.py`

-Notes:
-  - Must use old version of Raspbian (Bullseye or Buster)
-  - Must use Python 3.8
-  - Must install some annoying dependencies
-  - Must have good power source
-  - Models must be speficially compiled for TPU, and maybe also Raspbian(?)

-TODO:
-  - get command line segmentation model running
-  - get single frame segmentation
-  - segment video stream
+## Notes

+- Force the monitor to turn on: `xset dpms force on`

+## TODO's

+- Compile TF -> TFLite models for the TPU
+- Get labels on detected objects